benlansdell/dualbci/readme.md

 ## Ok ok, how to use:

-If MATLAB is started in this directory then startup.m will automatically add the above directories to the path.
-It will try to add the Chronux functions by adding ~/matlab/chronux to the path, and will try to add the .nev and .ns3 files to the path by looking in ./matlab/blackrock, but these are not necessary.

-In addition to code to perform analysis of GLM fits, our paper uses a number of other tools to analyze the data.
-This include GPFA and the transfer entropy toolbox.
+0. If MATLAB is started in this directory then startup.m will automatically add the above directories to the path.
+If not, make sure startup.m is run to setup paths and toolboxes, etc. In addition to code to perform analysis of GLM fits, our paper uses a number of other tools to analyze the data.
+This include GPFA, the transfer entropy toolbox, the MVGC toolbox and Mark Schmit's L1 fitting toolbox.
+So before doing so you'll need to open startup.m and check the paths to different toolboxes are set correctly.

+At a minimum you'll probably want to do one of

+1. a
+2. asdf

+In addition to this, the following instructions will setup your environment to be able to redo all analyses performed in our paper.

+1. will try to add the .nev and .ns3 files to the path by looking in ./matlab/blackrock, but these are not necessary.
+2.

-See ./accessing_data.txt for information on the format of matlab, labview and BlackRock files
+See ./accessing_data.txt for information on the format of matlab, labview and BlackRock files.